portainer/portainer-docs/docs/v2.0-be/deploy/beinstalldocker.md

     By default Portainer templates will be used but you can also define your own templates.

     Note: at the moment, templates are only loaded once at first Portainer startup.
-If you already deployed a Portainer instance and want to use your own templates after this, you’ll need to clear any existing templates (default templates) via the HTTP API.
+If you already deployed a Portainer instance and want to use your own templates after this, you’ll need to clear any existing templates (default templates) via the user interface or the HTTP API.

     Using the <code>--templates</code> flag you can specify an URL where the template file can be accessed via HTTP.